-Those with a registered disability are entitled to a concession ticket to the Tower of London, as access is difficult in many areas due to a large number of narrow and spiral staircases.
-You would also be entitled to a free carers ticket, which can only be collected from the ticketing desk, on the day of the visit, after showing proof of disability (such as a Blue Badge, Freedom Pass or DLA letter).
+Those with a registered disability are entitled to a concession ticket to the Tower of London, as access is difficult in many areas.
+You would also be entitled to a free carer ticket, which can only be collected from the ticket kiosks or Welcome Centre on the day of your visit, after showing proof of disability (such as a Blue Badge, Freedom Pass or DLA letter).
 The access page has further detail on what to expect during your visit.

-You are entitled to a discounted ticket if you hold a valid military id card.
-You are required to show a current military id card once on site to validate this discounted rate, and you cannot pre-book.
+You are entitled to a discounted ticket if you hold a valid military ID card.
+You are required to show a current military ID card on site to validate this discounted rate, and you cannot pre-book.
 The discount for individual tickets is for the cardholder only.
 Discounted family tickets are also available when at least one of the adults attending is a military cardholder.

 You are permitted to spend as much time as you like within the Tower of London during opening hours on the date of your booking.
-You could spend the entire day at the Tower if you wanted a detailed visit, however you could visit the highlights in approximately 2.5 hours, depending on queues.
+You could spend the entire day at the Tower if you wanted a detailed visit, but we recommend allowing at least 3 hours, dependent on queues.

-Any third party vouchers must be printed prior to your arrival, and they must be redeemed at the ticketing office where they will be exchanged for a ticket.
+Any third party vouchers must be printed prior to your arrival, and they must be redeemed at the Group Ticket office, where they will be exchanged for a ticket.
 The voucher must still be valid on the date of your visit.
 Separate terms and conditions apply.
 Please contact the company you booked through directly for more details.

 Print-at-home tickets must be in physical form in order to be valid.
-If you do not have access to a printer, please locate an internet café or shop that may print it for you, alternatively ask ticketing staff on site and they may be able to provide a solution.
+If you do not have access to a printer, please locate an internet café or shop that may print it for you.

-For security reasons, we are not able to offer left luggage facilities at the Tower of London, please find alternate arrangements for large bags.
-Rucksacks are to be kept with you at all times during your visit, they will be subjected to a security check prior to gaining admission.
+For security reasons, we are not able to offer left luggage facilities at the Tower of London.
+Please find alternate arrangements for large bags.
+Rucksacks are to be kept with you at all times during your visit, and all bags will be subject to a security check prior to gaining admission.

-Your individual admission includes the ability to join a Yeoman Warder tour.
-These tours cannot be pre-booked – you simply join one once on site, but please note they can be popular so you will be with other visitors.
-Large groups are not permitted to join a Yeoman Warder tour.
+Your individual admission includes a Yeoman Warder tour.
+These tours cannot be pre-booked – you simply join one once on site, but please note they can be popular, so you will be with other visitors.
+Groups are not permitted to join a Yeoman Warder tour.

 Tickets for the Ceremony of the Keys are free of charge, but must be booked online.
 Most dates are sold out many months in advance, so please book early to avoid disappointment.

-If you lose something during your visit please contact the nearest member of staff.
-All lost property is held by Business Reception for three days, before being passed to Visitor Services.
+If you lose something during your visit, please contact the nearest member of staff.
+All lost property is held by Business Reception.
 Alternatively, contact Visitor Services on VisitorServices.TOL@hrp.org.uk and we’ll do our best to try to reunite you with your property.

-You are welcome to take non-commercial photographs (without the use of flash) within most of the palace with the exception of the Jewel House, the Martin Tower, the Chapel of St. John (in the White Tower), inside the Chapel Royal of St. Peter ad Vincula and any temporary exhibitions.
-Some additional items or imagery may be prohibited from being photographed and this will be clearly signposted, or ask a member of staff if you are unsure.
+You are welcome to take non-commercial photographs (without the use of flash) within most of the palace with the exception of the Jewel House, the Martin Tower, the Chapel of St. John (in the White Tower), inside the Chapel Royal of St. Peter ad Vincula and some temporary exhibitions.
+Some additional items or imagery may be prohibited from being photographed and this will be clearly signposted.
+Ask a member of staff if you are unsure.
 The use of tripods and selfie-sticks is prohibited.
 Images of the palace are available for sale from our Photographic Library.
-Requests for commercial photography, filming or sketching should be made in advance.
+Requests for commercial photography, filming or sketching should be made in advance with our Press team.

 Wedding and engagement photography is available exclusively to our brides and grooms.